Zehn Mohammed: Early and personal life

-Mohammed is from Blackburn, and went to Queen Elizabeth’s Grammar School.
+Mohammed is from Blackburn, and went to Queen Elizabeth's Grammar School.
 He signed for Accrington Stanley at Under-16 level after playing Sunday league football for Mill Hill, and having a trial with the club.
 He previously played for Blackburn Rovers at youth level.

 Career

-He signed a professional contract with Accrington Stanley in May 2017.
+Mohammed signed a professional contract with Accrington Stanley in May 2017.

 In December 2017 he went on loan to Ramsbottom United.
 In the 2018-19 season he had further loan spells, joining Clitheroe on a short-term loan in August 2018 and making 8 appearances, playing for Southport on loan between November 2018 and January 2019, appearing once for the club in an FA Trophy match.

 He made his professional debut for Accrington on 8 January 2019 in a Football League Trophy match against Bury.
 Later that month he joined FC United of Manchester on loan, making his debut the next day in a victory in a league match against Bradford Park Avenue.
 In 2019 July he joined Southport on loan until 20 January.

 On 14 May 2021 Mohammed was released.

-International career

-Zehn is eligible to play for Pakistan as he belongs to Pakistani background.